status-im/the-explainers/authors/swader/09-randomness/en_US/final.md

 ![](https://our.status.im/content/images/2019/05/cursor-random.png)

 How can we call this random if we're generating the seed and the same math is always applied to this seed?
 The thing is, when enough hard-to-repeat seeds are put together, the resulting number is _reasonably random_.
 It is impossible for a human to repeat the exact same mouse movement pattern over an area of 5 million pixels, so this is somewhat reliable.
-Sprinkle in some other values like time of day, amount of daylight collected by the webcam's sensor, and maybe the number of times a sport's team scored a goal that year, and you get a _reasonably random_ seed.
+Sprinkle in some other values like time of day, [positions of lava in a hundred lava lamps like CloudFlare does](https://blog.cloudflare.com/randomness-101-lavarand-in-production/), and maybe the number of times a sport's team scored a goal that year, and you get a _reasonably random_ seed.

 ## Randomness in blockchains